 During driving on public roads, there must be at least one instructor in any vehicle driven by a student who is not a CDL holder.
 [Accepted.]

-Training provider ask: [Provide attestation (if self-certified)/demonstrate (if third party certified)] that training provider complies with above requirement.
+Required Documentation: Provide attestation that training provider complies with above requirement.

 Roadway Instruction Conditions (Includes streets, roads, highways, etc.)